helion3/lodash-addons/README.md

 - *slugify* - Converts a string into a "slug", a web-safe string avoiding ugly encoding.

 #### Objects
+- *isCollection* - Is value an array or object.
+- *omitDeep* - Run `omit` recursively down a collection.
 - *validatedAssign* - See explanation in `docs/`